figueroafelipe/ECE470_Project_Github/README.md

    In Terminal, run "source active ece470"
    For more information about creating an environment [Help](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

+## Running the tests
+Reference the test.py to write the code showing each joint moving one at a time to its positive and negative joint limits.

+Since the arm of the UR3 might interact with itself or the floor use the program to check the limit of each joints.
+If the arm is not able to reach its target angle due to an obstacle, output the current angle of the joint.

+Save the code as ... (e.g. Project_Assignment2) and run the code in the terminal with "python Project_Assignment2.py"

 ## Forward Kinematics
 ## Due 03-12
 Derive the forward Kinematics based on the UR3 schematic in V-Rep